Weiss Memorial Hospital is a Primary Stroke Center

-- provides the next generation of stroke care
+- Provide the next generation of stroke care.

-- has met and seeks to maintain The Joint Commission’s high standards in providing stroke care
+- Have met and seeks to maintain The Joint Commission’s high standards in providing stroke care.

 What is Telestroke?